-"Mmm," grunted Vaark, thinking, I've got the get away from this place but thinking also around the place, before I lose my dinner; and maybe Rebekka would welcome a child.
-This one, swimming in shoes, appeared to be about the same age as Patricia, but if she got kicked in the head by a steer as Patricia had, the loss would not rock Rebekka so.
+"Mmm," grunted Vaark, thinking, I've got to get away from this place before I lose my dinner; but thinking also, maybe Rebekka would welcome a child around the place.
+This one, here, swimming in shoes, appeared to be about the same age as Patricia, but if she got kicked in the head by a steer as Patricia had, the loss would not rock Rebekka so.

 "There is a priest here," D'Ortega went on.
 "He can bring her to you.
 I'll have him board a sloop to any port on the coast you desire...."
 Vaark thought if he didn't get to a privy soon....